Vincas Krėvė-Mickevičius: Literature

-The literary production of Vincas Krėvė-Mickevičius is wide and varied.
+The literary production of Vincas Krėvė-Mickevičius was wide and varied.
 It included historical dramas, collections of folklore, short stories and sketches of village life, novels on contemporary problems, and tales based on oriental themes.
 At his death he was engaged on a major work entitled Sons of Heaven and Earth, which defies classification.
-It is written partly as drama and partly as a narration; its subjects are biblical with the action taking place in Palestine at the beginning of the Christian era.
+It is written partly as drama and partly as a narrative; its subjects are biblical with the action taking place in Palestine at the beginning of the Christian era.
 His work filled with a romantic impulse, drawing attention to rural life and oriental themes, is balanced with realistic narration and description.
-His writing is characterized by an unusually large vocabulary with remarkable purity.
-Some scholars sustain that Lithuanian language acquired a range of expression through his works only rivaled by that of Ancient Greece.
+His writing is characterized by an unusually large vocabulary with a remarkable purity.
+Some scholars believe that the Lithuanian language acquired a range of expression through his works only rivaled by that of Ancient Greece.